10 April, 2019

 Get snap happy with top tips for the budding travel photographer below:

-1. pick the perfect camera
+1. Pick the perfect camera

-perfect camera
+awesome camera

 Ultimately the type of holiday you're going on will help define what sort of equipment is right for your trip.
 If you're trekking, a heavy-duty camera is probably not very sensible, and if you're not intending on taking prize-winning pics you needn't spent $2k on the latest model.
 Do your research and consider what is most important to you.
 Whether you've decided on a DSLR, Canon, Nikon, point and shoot Panasonic, or even your trustee iPhone, the right camera for your needs will ensure you can say "cheese" with ease.

-2. consider your lens
+2. Consider your lens

 camera lens